Continuum random tree as the scaling limit for a drainage network model: a Brownian web approach: Proof of Theorem

 \section{Proof of Theorem \ref{thm:ScalingLimCRTJt}}

 In this section we prove Theorem \ref{thm:ScalingLimCRTJt}.
 Before embarking on the details, we sketch the idea of the proof.
-Fontes et. al. \cite{FINR03} showed that Scheidegger network and its dual, observed as collection of paths, jointly converge in distribution to the Brownian web and its dual (see Theorem \ref{th:SSRW_BW}).
-We use this joint convergence in the path-space topology, and prove that the coalescing time of the scaled paths also converges to the coalescing time of the limiting coalescing Brownian paths.
+Coletti et. al. \cite{CFD09} showed that the scaled Howard's model observed as collection of paths, converges in distribution to the Brownian web (see Theorem in \cite{CFD09}).
+Later, Roy et. al. constructed a dual network for the Howard's model and showed that under diffusive scaling, Howard's model and it's dual jointly converges in distribution to the Brownian web and it's dual (Theorem of \cite{RSS16}).
+We use this joint convergence in path-space topology and prove that a scaled pair of Howard paths together with it's coalescing time (which is finite due to due to Theorem \ref{thm:GRSTreeForest}) jointly converges in distribution to a pair of coalescing Brownian paths and their coalescing time.
 This enables us to obtain convergence of metric spaces in the Gromov-Hausdorff topology.